Amarilli/TexasISDs/README.md

 **Research Question to Answer:**

-How does education funding impact students' and schools' success?
+How does the funding allocated to education impact the success of students and schools?

 **Project Description:**

-Analyze state funding in Texas Education and determine if funding impacts SAT and ACT scores.

-Does higher funding equate to better outcomes, or does it cap at a certain amount?
+The project aims to analyze the impact of education funding on the success of students and schools.

+Specifically, the study will focus on the relationship between state funding in Texas Education, SAT/ACT scores, and dropout rate.

+Through statistical and visual analysis, we will determine whether higher funding leads to better outcomes or if there is a point where the impact of funding levels off.

 **Data Sets Source:**